logzio/logz-docs/_source/user-guide/cloud-siem/siemplify.md

 ![Logz.io integration panel for Siemplify](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-configure-instance.png)

 ##### Create the Logz.io connector

 Configure the Logz.io connector `LOGZ.IO fetch-security-events` to create cases in your Siemplify workspace from Logz.io security events.

 Logz.io writes a security event log whenever a security rule triggers in your Logz.io Cloud SIEM account.
-The event log contains details about the rule that was triggered and its conditions.
+The event log contains details about the rule that was triggered and the conditions it met.

 ![Siemplify Logz.io connector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-connector.png)

-Provide the The import command runs every minute to fetch new incidents based on the filtering configurations set in the integration panel.
+1. Configure the connector to open new Siemplify cases based on security events triggered in Logz.io Cloud SIEM.
+You can make use of the filtering options to be selective about the events.

+2. Enable the connector.

+3. Save the connector.
+Siemplify will now fetch security events from Logz.io and open new cases accordingly.

+    If you have configured retroactive fetching, there may be many cases created all at once, when you first enable the connector.

 ![Configure a Siemplify Logz.io connector](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-integrations-panel.png)

-Enable the connector and save it to fetch security events from Logz.io as cases in Siemplify.

 ##### Use Logz.io Actions and Playbooks

+The Logz.io integration offers a sample indicator hunting playbook for Siemplify.
+The playbook can be used to investigate and hunt Indicators of Compromise (IOCs), such as file hashes, suspicious IP addresses, domains, and URLS.

+The playbook makes use of Logz.io actions that investigate events and output related information concerning the events, including involved users, IP addresses, host names, etc. that can be used to further research the indicators.
+Learn more about [investigating security events in Logz.io](/user-guide/cloud-siem/security-events.html) and by [API](/api/#operation/searchSecurityRuleEventLogs).

 ![Sample playbook for threat hunting with Logz.io](https://dytvr9ot2sszz.cloudfront.net/logz-docs/siemplify-integration/siemplify-playbook.png)